kribesk/k8s-lab-setup/lab_report/52-vagrant.md

 `build.cmd` script also does several preparations before starting VM:

   - using SSD for VMs can make everything work faster, so disk `S:` is used both to store VirtualBox VMs and CoreOS ([@sec:coreos]) image
-  - if coreos image is present in project folder, it is coppied, otherwise it is downloaded in provisioning script
+  - if coreos image is present in project folder, it is copied, otherwise it is downloaded in provisioning script
   - VM uses bridge adapter.
 Script preconfigures adapter to be used as bridge.
 The same adapter should be set in Vagrantfile, but VBox uses physical name, while netsh uses logical name.
 We are using CISCO adapter on matchbox host